kingston-hackSpace/Project_Motorized-Clock/README.md

 -----
 ## CODE and INSTRUCTIONS

-- Upload [this code] to your Arduino Board
+- Upload [this code](https://github.com/kingston-hackSpace/Project_Motorized-Clock/blob/main/60min-stepperClock.ino) to your Arduino Board

+- To set the time, press the buttons.
+Each pressing corresponds to one minute.
+To confirm the current time, press both buttons simultaneously.
+You can see it at the serial monitor.

 -----
 ## EXAMPLES